 What are the key areas?

-All clients will be re-categorised according to three MiFID classifications – Retail, Professional or Eligible.
+All clients will be re-categorised according to three MiFID Client Categorisation – Retail, Professional or Eligible.
 Enhanced business conduct and governance requirements have been introduced on the subjects of suitability, conflicts and inducements, costs & charges and best execution.

 Certain trading activity conducted outside of regulated trading venues will be required to move onto a regulated trading venue.
 Rules have been designed to separate client activity and a financial institution's trading on their own account through the introduction of a systematic internaliser' regime.